githubuniverseworkshops/codeql-codifying-security-knowledge/README.md

 - Install the required CodeQL pack dependencies by running the command `CodeQL: Install pack dependencies` to install the dependencies for the pack `githubuniverseworkshop/sql-injection-queries`.
 - Install [git LFS](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) to download the prepared databases or build the databases locally using the provide Make file.
 The Makefile requires the presence of [Docker](https://www.docker.com/).

+To test your setup perform the steps:

+1. Right-click on the file [xwiki-platform-ratings-api-12.8-db.zip](./xwiki-platform-ratings-api-12.8-db.zip) and run the command `CodeQL: Set Current Database`.
+2. Right-click on the file [SqlInjection.ql](./java/sql-injection/src/SqlInjection.ql) and run the command `CodeQL: Run Queries in Selected Files`.
+3. See the result `Hello GitHub Universe!` in the *CodeQL Query Results* pane.

+If you run into issues with your setup feel free to ask for support at the start of the workshop.

 ## :books: Resources

 - [CodeQL documentation](https://codeql.github.com/docs/)